rancher/docs/content/rancher/v2.x/en/security/hardening-2.2/_index.md

 - 1.3.1 - Ensure that the `--terminated-pod-gc-threshold` argument is set as appropriate (Scored)
 - 1.3.2 - Ensure that the `--profiling` argument is set to false (Scored)
+- 1.3.6 Ensure that the RotateKubeletServerCertificate argument is set to true (Scored)
 - 1.3.7 - Ensure that the `--address` argument is set to 127.0.0.1 (Scored)

 **Audit**